rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_CANUSEWEAPON (hs_canuseweapon.int)`

-Run when the AI checks whether it can use a weapon, or when the game checks whether the player can use an item (weapon) in hand slot.<br>
+Run when the AI checks whether it can use a weapon, or when the game checks whether the player can use an item (weapon) in hand slot.\
-For AI, this mostly happens when NPCs try to find weapons in their inventory or on the map.<br>
+For AI, this mostly happens when NPCs try to find weapons in their inventory or on the map.\
 For the player, this happens when the game updates the item data for active item slots on the interface bar.

 ```